zibz0017/QuartzVault/content/Hashkafa/General Hashkafa.md

 ## Reading the Torah Literally
 {<span style="color:rgb(255, 0, 0)">I am not sure if this really belongs in this section.</span>}
 1. Rav Sadia Gaon writes that almost everything in the Torah should be taken literally with a few obvious exceptions such as:
-	1. Things about Hashem.[^22]
+	1. Things about Hashem.[^23]
-	2. If there is a contradiction between two pesukim (obviously they can't both be literal.)[^22]
+	2. If there is a contradiction between two pesukim (obviously they can't both be literal.)[^23]
-	3. Obvious mashalim (like when it says that Hashem will cut out the arlas halev, that is not literal).[^22]
+	3. Obvious mashalim (like when it says that Hashem will cut out the arlas halev, that is not literal).[^23]
 	4. {<span style="color:rgb(255, 0, 0)">There was a fourth point as well, but I don't know what it is.
 It seems to be in the same vein of things that obviously shouldn't be taken literally.</span>}
-2. The Rashba writes very harshly about those who try to learn the Torah allegorically.[^22]
+2. The Rashba writes very harshly about those who try to learn the Torah allegorically.[^23]
 ## Why Agadita is Hidden and How to Understand it
 1. The Ramchal {<span style="color:rgb(255, 0, 0)">I think</span>} writes that agadita is hidden in mashalim because:
-	1. Agadita deals with the deep secrets of the Torah, and the same way one may not want to share their deepest secrets, even if it isn't embarrassing or anything, it's just that it is extremely personal and so they are not appropriate to publicize.[^22]
+	1. Agadita deals with the deep secrets of the Torah, and the same way one may not want to share their deepest secrets, even if it isn't embarrassing or anything, it's just that it is extremely personal and so they are not appropriate to publicize.[^23]
-	2. People can make mistakes and these topics are extremely core to Yiddishkeit and so we can't have people make mistakes with them.[^22]
+	2. People can make mistakes and these topics are extremely core to Yiddishkeit and so we can't have people make mistakes with them.[^23]
 2. Because of the "corruption of the world", Hashem hides deep secrets of the Torah, as [[#The Gra|discussed]]. {<span style="color:rgb(255, 0, 0)">This link may break at some point</span>}
 3. The Ramchal writes that chazzal would "exaggerate", like by saying that someone is chayav binafsho for violating something because there is a certain sense in which the person is chayav.
 For example, if someone wounds someone else, in a sense, strict justice would require the person to receive that wound.
-Obviously, that is not the halacha for whatever reason (the Torah may have decided that that would be barbaric, for example).[^22]
+Obviously, that is not the halacha for whatever reason (the Torah may have decided that that would be barbaric, for example).[^23]
-4. According to the Rashbam some agadita is supposed to be understood only allegorically, some only al pi pshat, and some both.[^22]
+4. According to the Rashbam some agadita is supposed to be understood only allegorically, some only al pi pshat, and some both.[^23]
 5. Sometimes, agadita can be a dream, as [[#Rabbeinu Chananel|discussed]]. {<span style="color:rgb(255, 0, 0)">This link may break at some point</span>}
 6. Sometimes, agadita can be giving the meaning behind a physical phenomenon, as [[#באר הגולה|discussed]]. {<span style="color:rgb(255, 0, 0)">This link may break at some point.
 It is supposed to be for the באר הגולה by Explanation for Earthquakes (Berachos 59.)</span>}
 ## Where Agadita is Written
-1. Agadita is generally found in Shas, Midrashim with a mesorah (Midrash Rabbah, Tanchuma, and Pirkei Dirabbi Eliezer), and the Zohar.[^22]
+1. Agadita is generally found in Shas, Midrashim with a mesorah (Midrash Rabbah, Tanchuma, and Pirkei Dirabbi Eliezer), and the Zohar.[^23]
-2. In addition, there are a few blatt in Bava Basra of extremely strange agadita (known as Agadita Dirabba Bar Bar Chana).[^22]
+2. In addition, there are a few blatt in Bava Basra of extremely strange agadita (known as Agadita Dirabba Bar Bar Chana).[^23]
 # Olam Habba Based on Subjective or Objective Measure
-1. At least to some degree, how much olam habba one earns is based on the object mitzvos one does, not just based on how much one fulfills their potential.[^23] {<span style="color:rgb(255, 0, 0)">I would like to come back to this and explain what the חובות הלבבות does say and then how I interpreted it.</span>}
+1. At least to some degree, how much olam habba one earns is based on the object mitzvos one does, not just based on how much one fulfills their potential.[^24] {<span style="color:rgb(255, 0, 0)">I would like to come back to this and explain what the חובות הלבבות does say and then how I interpreted it.</span>}
 # Limiting Nissim
-1. Hashem only does nissim when they are necessary.[^24]
+1. Hashem only does nissim when they are necessary.[^25]
+2. In addition, Hashem keeps the neis in line with nature as much as possible.[^26]
 # שכר מצוה מצוה
-1. This means that if a person does a mitzva in this world, they will be able to do the mitzva after techiyas hameisim.[^25] {<span style="color:rgb(255, 0, 0)">I don't know what this means</span>}
+1. This means that if a person does a mitzva in this world, they will be able to do the mitzva after techiyas hameisim.[^27] {<span style="color:rgb(255, 0, 0)">I don't know what this means</span>}
 # עולם הבא and תחית המתים
 1. <span style="visibility:hidden">l</span>עולם הבא refers to a time after תחית המתים.
 (It might also be before תחית המתים, but it is certainly after).
 ## References from תנ"ך
-1. <span style="visibility:hidden">l</span>אָ֣ז יִבְנֶ֤ה יְהוֹשֻׁ֙עַ֙ מִזְבֵּ֔חַ….<span style="visibility:hidden">l</span>[^26] The literal translation is "Then Yehoshua *will build*…".
-The reference to the future is a reference to after תחית המתים.<span style="visibility:hidden">l</span>[^27]
+1. <span style="visibility:hidden">l</span>אָ֣ז יִבְנֶ֤ה יְהוֹשֻׁ֙עַ֙ מִזְבֵּ֔חַ….<span style="visibility:hidden">l</span>[^28] The literal translation is "Then Yehoshua *will build*…".
+The reference to the future is a reference to after תחית המתים.<span style="visibility:hidden">l</span>[^29]
 # Hashem may Affect Peoples' Decisions
 1. Hashem can sometimes put thoughts or strengthen certain emotions in people to cause certain results.
 ## Specific Examples
 1. According to some, Hashem put the idea into the minds of Klal Yisroel to cut off the large fingers and toes of אדני בזק (a king in Eretz Canaan).
-This was because Hashem wanted to punish him מידה כנגד מידה for doing the same to people he had defeated in battle.[^29]
+This was because Hashem wanted to punish him מידה כנגד מידה for doing the same to people he had defeated in battle.[^30]
-2. Hashem caused סיסרא to march out and fight against Klal Yisroel. {<span style="color:rgb(255, 0, 0)">Need source</span>}
+2. Hashem caused סיסרא to march out and fight against Klal Yisroel. {<span style="color:rgb(255, 0, 0)">See meforshim on שופטים ד יב-יד</span>}
+3. Hashem put it into the minds of Klal Yisroel to go and fight סיסרא.[^31]
 # Footnotes

 [^1]: Based on Rav Aharon Lopiansky : Poland Trip Shiur #8 and Rav Aharon Lopiansky : Lithuania Trip Shiur #8